18F/https/certificates/README.md

 **18F issues and manages the TLS certificates for all projects we host.**

 Exceptions should be very rare, and for a very good reason.
-If we cannot issue and reissue our own TLS certificates for an application, then we are not in control of the very first interaction any visiting browser or client has with that application.
+If we cannot issue and reissue our own TLS certificates for an application, then we cannot control whether the site remains available to visitors, and we cannot control the very first interaction any visiting browser or client has with that application.

 ### Certificates over the command line